Answered By: IESE Library Last Updated: Mar 07, 2019 Views: 16

 Official Company Registers links to company registers worldwide, from which data on private companies may be available, usually for a small fee.

-In Factiva and in Business Source Ultimate (EBSCO) you can find news and articles about all kinds of companies.
-In Business Source Ultimate you can also check the "company report" box under "special limiters."
-Then type a company name in the search box.
+News aggregator Factiva is useful to uncover articles on small/private companies.
+Also, in Business Source Ultimate you can find news and articles about all kinds of companies.
+It may also be worth checking the "company report" box under "Document Types" in the “Search Options”.
+Then type a company name into the search box.